-MedTech Startup: The Definitive Guide for Founders and Board Advisors
+MedTech Startup: The Definitive Guide for Founders and Board Members

 Three out of four medtech startups fail.
 Not because their technology doesn't work—most have sound science.
 They fail because they get the sequence wrong: building before validating, submitting before strategizing, fundraising before de-risking.
 The gap between a promising concept and a successful commercial product is filled with regulatory hurdles, funding challenges, and operational complexities that humble even experienced entrepreneurs.